Advertisement

 What's the verdict?

-The Mercedes E-Class rightfully shuns a lap-time battle with the 5 Series and focuses on the thing it’s best at: keeping you comfortable.
+The Mercedes E-Class rightfully shuns a lap-time battle with the 5 Series and focuses on the thing it’s best at: comfort.
 At that one job, the E-Class is still extremely good.
 It’ll purr through big distances with ease and not consume too much in the process.
-Having tried Merc's clever air suspension in Europe, we're a bit miffed it's not available in the UK, but have to admit the coil spring set-up is good.
 The thing that lets down the E-Class’ luxury vibe is the harshness of those four cylinder engines.

 The bigger issue for us is more existential: what is the E-Class for these days?
 The S-Class exists so big-hitting execs can make their flights on time, but the aspirational qualities that underpinned the E-Class in previous generations aren’t there any more.
 This is Merc going through the motions because it doesn’t want to take the risk of repositioning a long-time favourite.